Publications

 Daniel A. Nissley and Edward P. O’Brien

-Frontiers in Molecular Neuroscience, 2016
+Frontiers in Molecular Neuroscience, May 2016

 4. Physical Origins of Codon Positions That Strongly Influence Cotranslational Folding: A Framework for Controlling Nascent-Protein Folding